 Role of User Stories in Agile Development and How to Create a Good One

-Getting started with the day’s work, as you look at the software requirements, you may interpret the conditions in several versions.
+Getting started with the day’s work, you may interpret the conditions in several versions as you look at the software requirements.
 Then, scratching your head, you wonder which one is correct.
 This is a typical scenario that circles the technical team in a traditional waterfall-oriented process.
 This results from the customer’s disappearance right after providing the requirements at the beginning of the project.

 Thankfully, you can now overcome these turmoils in your head that bother you every day, using the concept of user stories by selecting the Agile development methodology for your project.